 First, many people often confuse the differences between the D7 visa and D8 visa, as well as the eligibility criteria for the D7 visa.
 Please check the link below for more information on the eligibility criteria for the D7 visa

-When we examine the eligibility criteria for the D7 visa, it primarily pertains to corporate investment.
-In other words, individuals who qualify for the D8 visa are excluded from obtaining a D7 visa.
+When examining the eligibility for a D7 visa, it is specified that cases involving corporate investment that qualify for a D8 visa are excluded from D7 visa issuance.

-If a foreign company has completed the registration of a domestic branch office (business office registration) and holds a domestic branch office installation permit, they qualify for a D7 visa.
-On the other hand, if a foreigner has completed foreign investment reporting, transferred investment funds, gone through corporate registration procedures, and obtained a foreign investment enterprise certificate, they qualify for a D8 visa.
+If a foreign company registers the establishment of a branch office in Korea (including registering the place of business), and holds a branch office establishment permit, it qualifies for a D7 visa.
+However, if the company has filed a foreign investment report, transferred investment funds, completed corporate registration procedures, and obtained a Foreign-Invested Enterprise Registration Certificate, it qualifies for a D8 visa.

-In fact, the most significant difference between D8 and D7 visas is that D8 visas require a minimum investment of over 100 million KRW in foreign currency to enter Korea, while D7 visas do not have a specific investment fund requirement.
+The most significant difference between the D8 and D7 visas is that the D8 visa requires at least KRW 100 million in foreign investment to be brought into Korea, "while the D7 visa does not have a set investment capital requirement".

-In contrast, for D8 visas, if a foreign company establishes a domestic branch office, it can invite employees from the headquarters or affiliated companies using D8 visas.
+For the D8 visa, if a foreign company establishes a branch (foreign-invested corporation) in Korea, the established foreign-invested corporation can invite employees from the headquarters or affiliated companies through the D8 visa.

-In this case, specific conditions apply, such as one employee per 100 million KRW of investment, one employee per 10 billion KRW of annual sales revenue, and one employee per 1 billion KRW of annual tax payments.
-Additionally, a dispatch order from the headquarters is required.
+In this case, the following conditions apply: one employee per KRW 100 million in investment, one employee per KRW 1 billion in annual sales, one employee per KRW 100 million in annual tax contributions, one employee per three Korean nationals employed for more than six months, and one employee per KRW 1 billion in domestic facility investment.
+Additionally, an official dispatch order from the headquarters is required.

-Now, let's take a look at the basic documents required for extending a D7 visa
+Next, let us review the basic documents required for extending a D7 visa.

 D7 Visa Extension Required Documents